 Traveler: Don’t mention it…

 This is important, because unlike the other two Harbingers she mentioned (Arlecchino and Sandrone), she mentioned Signora by her real name, Rosalyne.
 You see, the Harbingers are usually introduced and referred to by their codenames, because that’s what reinforces their role as the Harbingers, not as vulnerable human beings.
-Using her true name like this is a deliberate narrative reframing device, as it strips away the intimidating Harbinger persona and instead humanizes her as the woman behind the mask.
+Using her true name like this is a deliberate way to reframe her in a more positive way, as it strips away the intimidating Harbinger persona and instead humanizes her as the woman behind the mask.
 Also, notice how she still seems to be shaken by her death, as evidenced by her pausing and telling the MC to give her their hand before mentioning Rosalyne.
 That’s a clear sign of pity-baiting, and it’s essentially Hoyo nudging the audience to empathize with her on a personal level, not just as a villain archetype.

 After the huge blunder they did with Signora, Hoyo seems to have developed a formula on how to turn “morally grey” characters into sympathetic, playable ones:

-4. Path to playability.
-They’re finally given purpose.
-They work with the Traveler, find redemption, or at least a meaningful path forward.
+- Path to playability.
+They finally go through a redemption path and be on good terms with the Traveler.
 Then the banner hits.
 This creates emotional investment, which translates directly into sales.

 Columbina explicitly ties Rosalyne to a positive value: “It’s important to always express gratitude to others”.
 That is not something you write about a villain you intend to keep buried, and it’s exactly what “Step 3” of the pity-bait formula looks like: re-contextualizing negative traits by highlighting a sympathetic core.
 This also means that Arlecchino’s voice line wasn’t a fluke, but rather foreshadowing, and now we’ve got another Harbinger reinforcing the same narrative shift.
 You don’t just pity-bait her like this and then double down on it years after the fact unless if you’re setting up a payoff.